ethz-asl/cad-percept/README.md

 # Installation

 Note that cad-percept was updated to CGAL Version 5.
-For the cgal_catkin dependency, please use the appropriate branch (feature/5.0.3) until it is merged.
+The cgal_catkin package is already updated to check out version 5.0.3 by default.
 ## Install dependencies
 See the [maplab tutorial](https://github.com/ethz-asl/maplab/wiki/Installation-Ubuntu#installing-on-ubuntu-1404-1604-experimental-1804) for instructions to install ros and ccache.